400 Lake Shore: Development

+Planning

 In 2016, two years after the site was handed to Related Midwest, architectural firm Gensler released conceptual renderings for the site, and dubbed their proposal the "Gateway Tower".
 In December 2017, renders for the site by Zaha Hadid Architects were leaked, but Related Midwest denied these were the final designs for the site.
 In May 2018, Related released their first official plans for the site.
 The designs called for a two-tower complex, with a 1,100-foot (335 m) tower and an 850-foot (259 m) tower, featuring bay windows and terracotta cladding, and connected at ground level by a podium housing two restaurants and a ballroom.
 The towers were to contain 300 condominium units, 175 hotel rooms, and 500 rental apartments.
-The designs also included the revitalization of the adjacent, undeveloped Dusable Park.

-In October 2018, the office of Alderman Brendan Reilly disclosed that he had rejected the plans released in May because of various concerns with the development's potential impact on the neighborhood.
+The designs also included the revitalization of the adjacent, undeveloped DuSable Park.
+The office of Alderman Brendan Reilly rejected the plans that October because of various concerns with the development's potential impact on the neighborhood.
 Reilly objected to the inclusion of hotel rooms and the scale of the podium connecting the two buildings.
 Without Reilly's approval, the project was unable to move forward.

-In February 2019, the Plan Commission voted in favor of granting Related an extension of zoning rights, to accommodate for time needed to revise the project's design.
+In February 2019, the Plan Commission voted in favor of extending Related's zoning rights until May 2020, to accommodate for time needed to revise the project's design.
+In response to Reilly's objections, Related Midwest prepared revised plans.
+The revisions were announced in March 2020.
+Adjustments to the design included height reductions for the towers: the north tower was reduced to 875 feet (267 m), and the south tower to 765 feet (233 m).
+The scale of the podium was reduced, and the hotel was scrapped, making it an entirely residential development.
 In June 2020, the Chicago City Council approved an updated design for the development.
-Adjustments to the design included height reductions for the towers: the north tower was reduced to 875 feet (267 m), and the south tower to 765 feet (233 m).
-Proposals for condominiums and a hotel were also scrapped, and the scale of the podium was reduced.
-Related Midwest intends to begin construction of the development in 2022, with the project expected to conclude in 2024.
+In partial exchange for development rights, Related Midwest pledged $10 million to finish DuSable Park, matched by $5 million from the city government.
+In addition, Related agreed to make several design changes to improve pedestrian safety on adjacent streets.

+Construction

+Related Midwest received a permit for a construction crane in January 2024, at which point work on the first tower was to be completed in 2027.
+An official groundbreaking ceremony took place on June 17, 2024.
+Workers began installing 362000 ft2 of facade panels on the first tower at the end of April 2025; at the time, the first tower's concrete frame had reached the 22nd floor.
+By August 2025, the cofferdam around the Chicago Spire site was nearly filled.
+In addition, workers were constructing one floor slab about every three days, and contractors prefabricated mechanical equipment elsewhere so that they could be installed quickly.